Notes on Wisdom

 Wisdom and mistakes

-It is a popular belief that we gain wisdom (or gain it most effectively) by learning from our own mistakes.
+A popular belief is that we gain wisdom (or gain it most effectively) by learning from our mistakes.

 “Wisdom is a virtue of old age, and it seems to come only to those who, when young, were neither wise nor prudent.” ―Hannah Arendt[9]

-On the other hand, learning from other people’s mistakes may be the more prudent way to go about it (#LFMF!).
+On the other hand, learning from other people’s mistakes may be more prudent (#LFMF!).
 LessWrong is in part a collection of dead-ends marked by warning signs, pointing out the mistakes in reasoning that others have been waylayed by.

 But you typically learn other people’s mistakes from other people’s failures, which may leave your own artisanal mistakes unchallenged.
-If you are willing to strap on your theories and go into battle with reality until you lose,[5] you will be more likely to discover and shed your worst theories.
+If you can strap on your theories and go into battle with reality until you lose,[10] you are more likely to discover and shed your worst theories.
 This takes courage [LW · GW], confidence, industriousness [LW · GW], and a willingness to fail and to admit failure [? · GW].

 Wisdom and age